com-480-data-visualization/project-2023-vizmoica/README.md

 ### Related work

-> - What others have already done with the data?
+> What others have already done with the data?

-The [worldwideweebz](https://github.com/com-480-data-visualization/com-480-project-worldwideweebz) group already used the MyAnimeList dataset in 2020 for this class.
+- The [worldwideweebz](https://github.com/com-480-data-visualization/com-480-project-worldwideweebz) group already used the MyAnimeList dataset in 2020 for this class, and centered its
+-

-> - Why is your approach original?
+> Why is your approach original?

+We place a strong emphasis on animes as an artform that overcomes lingual and cultural barriers.
+We believe this aspect has not been analyzed before on the basis of information gathered from social network datasets, especially since we will try to make it as interactive as possible.

-> - What source of inspiration do you take?
+> What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
+????

 ## Milestone 2 (7th May, 5pm)